Linear Time Subsequence and Supersequence Regex Matching: Conditional Lower Bounds

 \section{Conditional Lower Bounds}

-We now present the conditional lower bounds that are stated in Figure~\ref{fig:resultTables}.
-These bounds apply to all problems for which we showed a time-complexity higher than the optimal linear complexity $O(|w|+m)$.
-Further, they match the upper bounds except in three cases: the universal-variant of the infix relation, and the min-variant (resp., max-variant) of the subsequence relation (resp., supersequence relation).
+We now present the conditional lower bounds that are stated in Table~\ref{table:resultTablesLowerBounds}.
+These bounds apply to all problems for which we showed a time complexity higher than the optimal linear complexity $O(|w|+m)$.
+Further, they match our upper bounds.
 The section is structured in two parts.
-We first show lower bounds for the infix, prefix, extension and left-extension relations: \cref{lowerBoundsNormalMatchingTheorem} covers the matching problem and its min- and max-variants, and \cref{lowerboundUniversalTheorem} covers lower bounds for the universal-variant with the infix and prefix relations, noting that the universal-variant for extension and left-extension was shown earlier to be PSPACE-complete (\cref{universalTheorem}).
-Second, we show lower bounds for the min- and max-variants of the sub- and supersequence relations; the case of the universal-variant was covered in \cref{universalTheorem} too.\looseness=-1
+We first show lower bounds for the infix, prefix, extension and left-extension relations: \cref{lowerBoundsNormalMatchingTheorem} covers the matching problem and its min- and max-variants, and \cref{lowerboundUniversalTheoremPrefix,lowerboundUniversalTheoremInfix} cover lower bounds for the universal-variant with the infix and prefix relations; note that the universal-variant for extension and left-extension was shown earlier to be PSPACE-complete (\cref{universalTheorem}).
+Second, we show lower bounds for the min- and max-variants of the sub- and supersequence relations; the case of the universal-variant was covered by \cref{universalTheorem}, too.\looseness=-1